Granting access to an app running in a Kubernetes cluster

 Name: hello Namespace: default CreationTimestamp: Wed, 28 Oct 2020 23:15:25 +0300 Labels: <none> Annotations: deployment.kubernetes.io/revision: 1 Selector: app=hello Replicas: 2 desired | 2 updated | 2 total | 1 available | 1 unavailable StrategyType: RollingUpdate MinReadySeconds: 0 RollingUpdateStrategy: 25% max unavailable, 25% max surge Pod Template: Labels: app=hello Containers: hello-app: Image: cr.yandex/crpjd37scfv653nl11i9/hello:1.1 Port: <none> Host Port: <none> Environment: <none> Mounts: <none> Volumes: <none> Conditions: Type Status Reason ---- ------ ------ Available False MinimumReplicasUnavailable Progressing True ReplicaSetUpdated OldReplicaSets: <none> NewReplicaSet: hello-******** (2/2 replicas created) Events: Type Reason Age From Message ---- ------ ---- ---- ------- Normal ScalingReplicaSet 10s deployment-controller Scaled up replica set hello-******** to 2

-Create a LoadBalancer service with a public IP address
+Create a LoadBalancer type service with a public IP address

-type, the Yandex Cloud controller creates and configures for you in your folder a network load balancer with a public IP address.
+type service, the Yandex Cloud controller creates and configures for you a network load balancer with a public IP address in your folder.

 Warning